 SDL Energy Conversion presents

-Machine learning in combustion
+Machine Learning in Combustion

-This training is designed to provide basic background on machine learning applications, highlighting some of the areas of the highest potential impact.
-Emerging ML areas that are promising for combustion modeling, such as reduced-order modeling advancements, versatile neural network architectures developments, as well as some potential limitations, will be discussed.
+This training is designed to provide a basic background on machine learning applications, highlighting some of the areas of the highest potential impact.
+Emerging ML areas that are promising for combustion modeling, such as reduced-order modeling advancements, versatile neural network architecture developments, as well as some potential limitations, will be discussed.
 The workshop aims to gather different research groups, providing a venue to exchange new ideas, discuss challenges, and expose this new research field to a broader community.